-I’ve totally misjudged the Mai Tai.
-I had chalked it up as a passé tiki cocktail right up there on the cheesiness scale next to dashboard hula girls and plastic leis.
-In my defense, most Mai Tais I’ve crossed paths with have been pretty shoddy.
-Often they’re made with a ton of sugary fruit juice, some forgettable rum, and topped with paper umbrellas and maraschino cherries — garnishes that were cool when I was five but not so come happy hour.
+I totally misjudged the Mai Tai.
+I chalked it up as a cheesy and passé tiki relic right up there on with dashboard hula girls and plastic leis.
+In my defense, most Mai Tais I had encountered were pretty shoddy.
+Too many were made with sugary fruit juice, forgettable rum, and topped with paper umbrellas and maraschino cherries — garnishes that were cool when I was five but not so come today’s happy hour.

-That all changed when I began spending more time in Hawaii.
-While visiting friends and family here during the past few years, I’ve reacquainted myself with the Mai Tai.
-And here’s the thing, while crappy versions still abound, the best of the best are stellar.
-From sultry sippers that don’t waver one drop from Trader Vic’s original recipe to orchid-clad versions so redolent of quality aged rum that it’s a drink to linger over, Hawaii has some damn good Mai Tais.
+But I changed my tune when I began spending more time in Hawaii visiting Chris and his family.
+During the past few years, I’ve reacquainted myself with the Mai Tai, and, here’s the thing, while crappy versions still abound, the best of the best are stellar.
+From sultry sippers that don’t waver a drop from Trader Vic’s original recipe to orchid-clad versions so redolent of quality aged rum that it’s a drink to linger over, Hawaii has some damn good Mai Tais.

 This version is a sort-of Mai Tai light as it’s tamed with passion fruit juice (look for the 100% juice kind, not the sugary soda-like stuff in most stores), but it is thoroughly Mai Tai in every other respect.
-And, since I’m staying outside of Honolulu in the suburb of Hawaii Kai – and, let’s be honest, it rhymes well with Mai Tai – I’ve coined it the Hi Kai Mai Tai.
+And, since I’m staying outside of Honolulu in the suburb of Hawaii Kai – and it rhymes well with Mai Tai – I’ve coined it the Hi Kai Mai Tai.

-But, if you’re going to try your hand at mixing one of these up, let me stress a few important things.
-First off, pull out the seriously good rum for this guy because it will make a huge difference.
-I use a quality Haitian white rum for the light rum and, depending on how spicy I’m feeling, either the spiced Kraken rum or the seriously smooth Zaya (which is amazing on the rocks as a sipping rum too).
+If you’re going to mix one of these up, let me stress a few things.
+First off, pull out the seriously good rum because it will make a huge difference.
+I use a quality Haitian white rum for the light rum and the seriously smooth Zaya (which is amazing on the rocks as a sipping rum too).

 Hi Kai Mai Tai Cocktail Recipe